nebrius/nodesummit2016/README.md

 Once connected, you should see a color change on the photon from flashing blue to breathing cyan.

-## Hello World
+Next, let's get the DotStar LED strips to light up.

+1. Set up the circuit as such:

-1. Go back to the [Particle build page](https://build.particle.io/build/new) and you should see your device connected.
+2. Go back to the [Particle build page](https://build.particle.io/build/new) and you should see your device connected.
-2. Search **dotstar**
+3. Search **dotstar**
-3. Select "Use This Example"
+4. Select "Use This Example"
-4. On the upper left hand corner, click on flash
+5. On the upper left hand corner, click on flash
-5. You should see pixels blinking.
+6. You should see pixels flashing.
 If you don't, let us know.

 ## Game Scoreboard

-For this
+For this build

 ## Animation Control